ernstlab/CNEP/README.md

 The input files and directories are specified in Constants.java.
 If they need to be changed then edit Constants.java and type
 > javac -classpath .
 Constants.java

-By default these are the inputs
+By default these are the inputs:

 *INPUTBEDDIR* - directory containing bed files for the input features; one bed file for input feature